 - The number of read/write errors

 Interpreting these values can help you determine whether a hard disk has reached the end of its life cycle and a replacement is in order.
 Many manufacturers provide thresholds for their products.
-If a value drops under the minima the manufacturer specified, an error might be imminent.
+If a value drops under the minima that is specified by the manufacturer, an error might be imminent.

 ServerSentinel compares the gathered values with the thresholds and thus monitors your hard disk.
 You receive a warning (e.g. via email or text message) if a value reaches or breaches a threshold and can take measures to prevent a critical failure.
 ServerSentinel can even start a backup software and create a backup of the hard disks content.